fliptheweb/motion-ui-design/README.md

 # Motion UI design.
 Web UI animations and transitions.
-В этой коллекции я пытался собрать все, что касается моушена в вебе и интерфейсах, в частности.
-Тут вы сможете найти коллекцию ресурсов для вдохновения, приложения с помощью которых вы можете создавать анимацию, js библиотеки, выступления с конференций и многое другое.
-Если вы не увидели тут чего-то фил фри для пул реквестов.

-It’s collection of resources, software, libraries, slides and articles related to motion UI design.
+It’s collection of resources, software, libraries, videos and articles related to motion UI design.
+Feel free to add something by pull request!

 # Title
 1. Resources for inspiration